-Composer/pianist Matti Kovler and singer/actress Reut Rivka (Israel/Holland) present a cabaret featuring Kovler’s Children’s Songs, with lyrics by contemporary Israeli poets.
+A song cycle with lyrics by Israeli children, coming up on March 23 as part of the BitterSweet Cabaret!
 The songs, in part humorous and in part poetic, deal with the pains and joys of coming of age in modern Israel.

-Children’s Songs emerged out of a social service program of Jerusalem’s Israel Arts and Science Academy (IASA).
-I was paired with Eli Amzaleg, a blind boy roughly my age from the Jewish Institute for the Blind.
-In our weekly sessions, I aimed to teach Eli some piano.
+Children’s Songs, most recently features as part of the BitterSweet Cabaret performance, emerged out of a social service program in Jerusalem high-school, where I was paired with Eli Amzaleg from the Jewish Institute for the Blind.
+In our weekly sessions, my initial goal was to teach Eli to play the piano.

 Thus was born Ho-Ho-Ho, our very first song.

-Since then, our weekly meetings usually ended with a song.
-Eli would tell the story, I would improvise on the piano, then he would pick up the tune and adapt the lyrics.
+Since then, our weekly meetings usually culminated in a song.
+Eli would tell the story, I would improvise on a piano, he would then pick up the tune and adapt the lyrics.
 We even produced a small concert at school.
-I could not imagine anyone else singing these songs besides Eli.

 «…The star of the evening, soprano Reut Rivka owned the show and sang like a nightingale, (though even that word can hardly describe her)… Remember that name!»